 Women’s right to reproductive choice is supported by many religious groups

 While many Americans assume that abortion negates religious tenets, Rev. Harry Knox, President of the Religious Coalition for Reproductive Choice (RCRC), has explained that there are religious groups that are officially pro-choice.
+Texas-based Rabbi Mara Nathan concurs, saying that the right to choose has always been a Jewish value.
 Despite interpretations of the bible indicating that abortion is forbidden, the holy texts themselves contain no direct prohibitions against termination.
 Abortion is not likened to homicide in any religious scripture.
 “For too long, the extreme Religious Right has dominated the public conversation about religion and sexuality,” Knox explained in an interview with ThinkProgress.
 “But the truth is that most people of faith, like the majority of Americans overall, support access to contraception, comprehensive sexuality education, and reproductive health care — including abortion.”

 Three reasons to say no to abortion: